Manage Your Finances in a Divorce

 Insure support.
 The parent(s) paying child support should have adequate life and disability insurance so that payments will continue no matter what happens.

 College plan.
-Even though child support guidelines do not require parents to cover post-high school expenses, consider including in the settlement an agreement on saving and/or paying for children’s future college or vocational training expenses.
+When you're getting a divorce, finances are commonly looked at until your child's eighteenth birthday, Consider including in the settlement an agreement on saving and/or paying for children’s future college or vocational training expenses.
 An education will greatly increase your children’s future earning ability.

 New Spending Plan